emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 A lot of programming’s difficulty can be overcome by the simple act of chipping away at it.

-It’s all learnable, the available resources are endless, and you aren’t held back by anything but yourself.
+There's nothing holding you back.
 It’s just you, your computer, and your desire to learn.

 <p class="main-section"><a name="resources">Free resources I used to get going fast</a></p>